kovacsandre/GPIOdaemon/README.md

 After the GPIO sysfs was deprecated the centralized way to configure and manipulate GPIOs was no longer the part of the system.
-The GPIOdaemon tries to be a solution for this problem with the *libgpiod* library.
+The GPIOdaemon tries to be a solution for this problem using the *libgpiod* library.

 ## Operation

 First, the daemon reads the config file at startup and tries to config the GPIO lines.
-After it is done, the daemon will waits for the socket connections.
-For example the line below is set the PD21 pin to high on the gpiochip1:
+After it is done, the daemon will wait for the socket connections.
+For example the line below represents how to set the PD21 pin to high on the gpiochip1:

     echo "gpiochip1:PD21 set=1" | socat - UNIX-CONNECT:/var/run/gpiodaemon.sock